Image by d8nn on Shutterstock. © Used by permission

-You are reading the Original Version (CLB5+) Read Simple Version (CLB3-4) Handling money well is a skill you’ll have to learn when you arrive in Manitoba.
-You have to discover the cost of goods, how far your dollar goes, usual taxes you have to pay, how much rent and utilities cost, and all other information that goes into planning for your everyday living.
-Especially if you are still looking for a job, you will need to ensure that your savings will go a long way and cover your expenses until you have a steady income.
-Here are a few tips to start you off: Find out the government benefits you qualify for like the Goods and services tax/Harmonized sales tax (GST/HST) credit, Universal Child Care Benefit (UCCB), and the Manitoba Child Benefit Program.
-There is even Rent Assist if you are a low-income renter.
-These are monthly allowances that will help make ends meet for you and your family.
-To know more about these benefits, including other free services you may be eligible for, go to the Canada Benefits Finder.
-A few days upon arrival, it would be wise to get your Social Insurance Number (SIN) card.
-This will be required when applying for government benefits.
-Also get your Health Card to get access to a broad range of insured health services in Manitoba (go to this article: Essential documents for newcomers to know more).
-Remember, a free health check-up today may prevent you or a family member from racking up medical bills later on.
-When you have limited funds, budgeting your expenses is crucial.
-It will show you clearly how long your savings will last and what expenses to prioritize on.
-Budgeting also helps you focus when planning for your next steps.
+You are reading the Original Version (CLB5+) Read Simple Version (CLB3-4) Handling money is a skill you’ll have to learn when you arrive in Manitoba.
+You’ll need to discover the cost of goods, how far your dollar goes, usual taxes you have to pay, how much rent and utilities cost, and all other information that goes into planning your everyday life.
+You’ll also need to learn how to stretch your settlement funds or savings if you are in the process of looking for a job.
+Here are a few tips: Find out about government benefits that you are eligible for.
+Examples are the Goods and Services tax/Harmonized sales tax (GST/HST) credit, Canada Child Benefit (CCB), and the Manitoba Child Benefit Program.
+You can apply for these benefits or better yet, file your taxes.
+The Canada Revenue Agency will assess your information and automatically apply the benefits and credits you’re eligible for.
+Read Government benefits and credits you should know to learn about other programs.
+There is also Rent Assist if you are a low-income renter.
+These are monthly allowances that will help you and your family.
+To know more about these benefits, including other free services you may be eligible for, use the Canada Benefits Finder.
+Get your Social Insurance Number (SIN) as soon as you can.
+You’ll need your SIN to apply for government benefits and for employment.
+Also get your Health Card to have access to a broad range of insured health services in Manitoba (go to this article: Manitoba Health Care basics for newcomers to know more).
+Remember, a free health check-up today can prevent you or a family member from having major health problems later on.
+Learning proper budgeting is crucial.
+A big part of financial success is living within our means.
 The Financial Consumer Agency of Canada (FCAC) has an easy to follow, step by step guide in making a budget which you can see here: Making a budget and sticking to it.
 A budget calculator can also be an efficient tool if you already have a clear idea of your financial goals.
 Here’s a link to the FCAC Budget Calculator.
-Watch this video for tips from the FCAC on How to reduce your spending: When you live in Manitoba, you usually pay for goods and services with a debit card or a credit card.
-Of course, you could always use cash, but transacting through banks is the safest and most convenient way to go (although it is advisable not to use your credit card if you cannot pay the entire amount before it is due).
-When choosing a bank or credit union, you should consider your transaction pattern and the average monthly balance you can keep, so you can save on service fees.
-You can compare bank products and rates by asking around, checking bank websites or asking the help of an advisor.
+Watch this video for tips from the FCAC on How to reduce your spending: Paying for goods and services is usually done using a debit or credit card.
+Of course, you could always use cash, but transacting through banks is the safest and most convenient way to go.
+When choosing a bank or credit union, consider your transaction pattern and the average monthly balance you can keep.
+This can help you save on service fees.
+Compare bank products and rates by asking around, checking bank websites or asking the help of an advisor.
 You can also use the FCAC Account Selector tool.
-Read the article Essential facts newcomers need to know about financial institutions in Manitoba to know more about choosing the right account.
-According to Statistics Canada, an average Canadian family spends around $500+ on food a month (2017 Average household expenditure).
+Read the article Essential facts newcomers need to know about financial institutions in Manitoba to know more about choosing the right bank and type of account.
+Video with Arabic Translation According to Canada’s Food Price Report, an average Canadian family spends around $1,300+ on groceries a month (Canada’s Food Price Report 2023).
 If you are also paying for rent, utilities, clothing, and home equipment, the total will take a big chunk out of your savings.
-Here are a few money saving hacks you can try: Once you get a job, it would be a good policy to save enough funds to keep you and your family afloat for at least six months should (knock on wood!) you lose your job or encounter unexpected expenses.
-Also consider investing in a Tax Free Savings Account (TFSA) and a Registered Education Savings Plan (RESP) (you can also learn about RESPs here). for your kids.
-These investment instruments are backed by the government which allows you to enjoy your savings tax-free, and in the case of RESPs, matched by government grants (which is essentially free money for your child!).
-Download Talking about Money and Making your Money Work.
-These are easy to understand booklets to help you understand how to earn, spend, save, invest, borrow money, and many more.
-You can also get these booklets from Community Futures Manitoba.
-Making your Money Work is also available in audio and American Sign Language video formats.
+Here are a few money saving hacks you can try: It’s a good policy to save enough funds to keep you and your family afloat for at least six months should anything unexpected happens.
+Also consider investing in a Tax Free Savings Account (TFSA) and a Registered Education Savings Plan (RESP) (you can also learn about RESPs here) for your kids.
+These investment instruments are backed by the government which allows you to enjoy your savings tax-free, and in the case of RESPs, matched by government grants which essentially means free money for your child.
+Article updated February 22, 2024.
+Download Talking about Money (New Journey Housing) for more money tips.
 The Financial Consumer Agency of Canada has many resources for consumers to help guide you in handling your finances.
 Please login to tell us what you think.Skip to:

 Avail of your benefits